 Read more about Respite Care provided by Advinia by visiting our Respite Care guide.

 Palliative Care can provide support not just for the client but also for their family and loved ones to enable them to manage changes and develop coping strategies.
 By supporting the family, the client is also supported.

 People who can benefit the most from Palliative care are people who have been diagnosed with a serious illness or complex health problems such as dementia, heart failure, and cancer.
 Palliative care can be available in any care setting but ideally in the client’s own home.

 Palliative care can be tailored to the values, beliefs, culture, personal goals, and preferences of the client.
 Families and loved ones can also feel less stressed, more supported and additionally more informed than if their relative was being cared for in a care home or hospital.

-Read more about Palliative care and what Advinia can do to support you by clicking here.
+Read more about Palliative care and what Advinia can do to support you by visiting our Palliative Care guide.